emastho/vixenydocs/src/routes/library/wrap/+page.md

 );
 ```

+#### Practical Use

+- **Unit Testing**: Useful for unit testing request handling logic.
+- **Integration Testing**: Facilitates integration testing by simulating a
+  server environment.

 ### union

-Combines petitions from another `wrap` instance with the current one.
-This is
+Combines petitions from another wrap instance with the current one, useful for
-particularly useful for modularizing and reusing petitions across different
+modularizing and reusing petitions across different parts of the application.
-parts of your application.
-By importing and unioning petitions, you can maintain
-clean separation of concerns and ensure your code remains organized.

-Example usage: Assuming `extension.ts` exports a wrapped petition, it can be
-combined with the petitions defined in `a.ts`:
+#### Functionality

+- **Combination**: Combines petitions from multiple wrap instances.
+- **Modularization**: Supports modular development by reusing petitions.

+#### Usage Example

 ```typescript
 import { wrap } from "vixeny";